 But do we know that they were all made by the same person?
 The six images described above, and dozens more besides, are the work of one Japanese artist with a dynamo of an imagination.
 Kashiwa Sato, one of the most prolific modern designers with arguably one of the least-recognized names, has spent the past three decades crafting the face of Japan.
 Without Sato, modern Japan would be quite literally unrecognizable.
 And yet, the man is so productive, his conceptions so immediate and engaging, that the artist himself recedes behind the aesthetic torrent of his own oeuvre.

 A new retrospective was held from February 3 to Saturday April 24 at the National Art Center in downtown Tokyo showcased the art of this extraordinary visionary.
-(The exhibition was scheduled to continue through May 10, but closed along with the National Art Center incompliance with the state of emergency issued for Tokyo, and other regions.
+(The museum has closed through the end of the state of emergency issued for Tokyo, and other regions.
 However, the Kashiwa Sato Exhibition may be viewed online.
 Find Part 1 here, and Part 2 here.)

 Inspired by the KASHIWA SATO exhibition at the National Art Center, Tokyo, I reached out to Sato for an interview.
 Our conversation about art, design, and Japan unfolded on a recent early spring day in Tokyo.
 Below, Sato shares with JAPAN Forward readers his views on how design has shaped Japan, and how Japanese artists have shaped design.